technofocus-pte/procode-m365agentsdepth/Lab 5/Lab 5.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/im1.png)

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/im3.png)

 4. Ensure that the **Configure** tab is selected in the Agent creation pane that is open now.
 Enter the below details and select Create.